 More than likely “moisture” The sealer, especially solvent acrylic sealers if rolled on to heavy can experience this problem.
 It is caused by the solvent evaporating too quickly at the surface, creating a sealing film that will not allow the remainder solvents to evaporate.
 It can also be caused by excessive moisture in the slab that cannot escape because the coating is too heavy.

 Remember “thin is to win” when applying most coatings.
 Better off with two thin coats that 12 thick coat.

 What types of concrete coatings, sealants, and sealers are available?

-If you live in the south portion of the United States you generally deal will intense heat and UV.
-Attributes to look for in a sealer are: bonding strength, hot tire pickup, and the quality of the acrylic used.
-Low cost acrylic sealers have a lower quality acrylic and therefore wear down quickly causing a short time of protection and a higher maintenance for resealing.
+If you live in the south portion of the United States you deal will intense heat and UV.
+Attributes to look for when using a sealer are the bonding strength, hot tire pickup, and the quality of the acrylic used.
+Low-cost acrylic sealers have a lower quality acrylic and therefore wear down quickly causing a short time of protection and a higher maintenance for resealing.
 SureCrete suggests the use of the Super 20 or Super 30 acrylic sealer in states such as Texas, Florida, Alabama, Mississippi, and Louisiana.

 Super 20 – 600 g/l and is a 30% solids acrylic concrete sealer Super 30 – 600 g/l and is a 30% solids acrylic concrete sealer Super WB – Low VOC 100 g/l and is a 30% solids concrete acrylic sealer.